 Approximately 87.1 percent of Soledad households are family households, defined by California law as a household of two or more persons, regardless of relationship status.
-According to the 2016-2020 ACS, 12.5 percent of family households are headed by single females with no spouse, and 7.7 percent of family households are headed by single males with no spouse, which is lower than in Monterey County at 17.2 and 9.0 percent respectively, and the state, at 26.2 percent for single female-headed households.
-In Soledad, 49.9 percent of households have children under age 18, of which, 13.2 percent are single female-headed households (6.6 percent of all households and 60.2 percent of total female-headed households); compared to 33.2 percent of households with children countywide, of which, 19.2 percent are female-headed households (6.4 percent of total households and 51.2 percent of female-headed households) and statewide (4.7 percent of total households and 17.9 percent of female-headed households).
-Of the total number of female-headed households in the city, 30.2 percent have incomes below the poverty level.
+According to the 2016-2020 ACS, 12.5 percent of family households are headed by single males with no spouse, and 7.7 percent of family households are headed by single males with no spouse, which is lower than in Monterey County at 17.2 and 9.0 percent respectively, and the state, at 26.2 percent for single female-headed households.
+In Soledad, 49.9 percent of households have children under age 18, of which, 13.2 percent are single female-headed households; compared to 33.2 percent of households with children countywide, of which, 19.2 percent are female-headed households (6.4 percent of total households and 51.2 percent of female-headed households) and statewide (4.7 percent of total households in the city, 30.2 percent have incomes below the poverty level.
 Overall, female-headed households with children comprise 31.5 percent of total households in poverty in Soledad, which indicates that these households are at particular risk of displacement and may face challenges securing affordable housing.